akar247/RecipesDurationAnalysis/README.md

 <br>
 <br>

-The <code>description<code> column in this dataset is likely NMAR.
+The <code>description</code> column in this dataset is likely NMAR.
 While it is possible that descriptions may be missing because the title is self-explanatory, there are descriptions that have nothing to do with the title or the food item itself.
 This implies that descriptions aren't missing dependent on the 'name' column, and it likely isn't dependent on other columns.
 They could be missing dependent on themselves because the owner of the recipe felt that they couldn't think of a description that warranted writing it in the first place.
 The owner felt that there was nothing important to say about the recipe, so there was no need to write a description.
 The missingness of description is dependent on the descriptions themselves.

 <br>